Tecsun PL-330 AM/LW/SW/FM Portable Radio

 There are many more features and nuances too numerous to mention…you can find them online and of course in the printed manual which is quite clear.

 Performance: I was very curious to put the PL-330 against some competing radios.
 Some of the primary contenders also offering SSB included the XHTATA D-808 and the C. Crane Skywave SSB.
 Other radios in a similar category but not equipped with SSB included the Radiwow R-108, the C. Crane Skywave (non SSB version) and the Eton/Grundig Traveler III.
-It’s worth noting that at a current street price of $59.99 the PL-330 is the least expensive of the SSB-capable radios and is the only radio in this group with synchronous detection and the ability to use the external antenna jack on AM and LW in addition to SW and FM, and on all bands you can disable the internal antennas while doing so…a decided plus.
+It’s worth noting that at its price the PL-330 is the least expensive of the SSB-capable radios and is the only radio in this group with synchronous detection and the ability to use the external antenna jack on AM and LW in addition to SW and FM, and on all bands you can disable the internal antennas while doing so…a decided plus.
 You should keep any external antenna fairly modest since there is no RF Gain control but I found it worked well with the amplified AM loops I tried it with.

 AM is the weakest band on the PL-330 where it came in at 1 ½ Stars on the AM Mega Shootout List.
 On weak daytime AM signals the PL-330 performed similarly to the Skywave SSB and Radiwow R-108 which are also 1 1/2 Star AM performers.
 These same signals were a bit clearer and just a tad less hissy on the Traveler III and XHDATA which rate 2 and 2 1/2 Stars respectively but for perspective the differences were quite small…you would have to be in a fairly noise-free environment to discern these differences.
-But the PL-330’s ability to disconnect the internal ferrite rod and use an external antenna on AM makes it one of the very few modern portables to allow this option (the Tecsun PL-990x also has this great feature).
+But the PL-330’s ability to disconnect the internal ferrite rod and use an external antenna on AM makes it one of the very few modern portables to allow this option (the Tecsun PL-990x and H-501 also have this great feature).

 There is a bit of Soft Muting on AM when you tune slightly off the center of a channel but it is not too bad.
 There is a defeat I have read about for this but I was not able to duplicate that on my sample.
 I noted no Soft Muting on SW however.